Reinschauen - The annual exhibition of the department

 Field of vision

-The exhibition of the Department of Fine Arts provides an insight into work processes and results from this year's seminars.
+The exhibition of the Chair of Fine Arts provides an insight into work processes and results from this year's seminars.
 It shows the diversity of the courses on offer - from classical artistic methods and conceptual approaches to politically motivated topics.
 Examples of work will be shown that deal with perception strategies, drawing techniques and the topics of aesthetics and sustainability.

 Room 204 (drawing room)